zeebe-io/enhancements/ZEP000-prevent-ood.md

 When the disk space is not available `ZeebePartition` pauses the `StreamProcessor` which in turn notifies the `DueDateTimerChecker` and `JobTimeoutTrigger` to stop triggering the timers.
 This is done by changing the phase of StreamProcessor to `PAUSED`.
 When the phase is `PAUSED`, StreamProcessor does not process any records, but it will be still running.
 When the disk space becomes available again, `ZeebePartition` resumes the `StreamProcessor` by changing the phase back to `PROCESSING`.
 Similarly the actors that receives commands (`LeaderManagementRequestHandler` and `SubscriptionApiCommandMessageHandlerService`) from other partition also listens to disk space usage and stop writing more events to the logStream.

 The configuration `diskUsageReplicationWatermark` is used by the Journal.
-When the disk space usage is greater than diskUsageReplicationWatermark, it does not create new segments and throws `OutOfDiskSpace` exception.
+When the disk space usage is greater than `diskUsageReplicationWatermark`, it does not create new segments and throws `OutOfDiskSpace` exception.
 We recommend `diskUsageCommandWatermark < diskUsageReplicationWatermark` to make sure that the leader can commit all events that are written by the StreamProcessor before rejecting the requests.
 Otherwise, it can happen that we cannot commit a snapshot because it is waiting for an event to be committed.

 Note that we don't trigger fail over when a leader goes out of disk space, because if the follower is also out of disk space it will lead to a situation where we can never recover.
 On the other hand, if the leader waits until the exporter failure is resolved, it can eventually take a snapshot and compact.